Pp3ng/PGS/README.md

 The server will:

-1. Log all actions to the console and log file
+1. Log all actions to the console with colored output
-2. Load configuration from config.json
+2. Load configuration from pgs_conf.json
 3. Initialize the thread pool
 4. Start listening on the configured port
 5. Serve static files from the configured directory

-### Sample
+### sample

 ![sample](sample.png)